 Under the Affordable Care Act, health insurers selling individual coverage are required to sell a plan to all applicants, with certain limited exceptions.
 One of the most important exceptions allows insurers to limit the amount of time during the year that policies are available, called an open enrollment period.
-For coverage that will begin in 2021, open enrollment will be from November 1, 2020 to December 15, 2020 for federally facilitated marketplaces (FFM) or states using HealthCare.gov for enrollment.
-The annual November 1 to the December 15 timeframe applies to coverage sold on and off the FFM.
-State-based marketplaces, however, may establish longer open enrollment periods, so check with your marketplace.
+For coverage that will begin in 2022, open enrollment will be from November 1, 2021 to January 15, 2022 for federally facilitated marketplaces (FFM) or states using HealthCare.gov for enrollment.
+The annual November 1 to January 15 timeframe applies to coverage sold on and off the FFM.
+State-based marketplaces, however, may establish different open enrollment periods, so check with your marketplace.

 If you have any premiums due to your insurer for coverage in the past, your insurer may require that you pay these past-due premiums before enrolling you into coverage during either open enrollment or a special enrollment period, described further below.
 This requirement does not apply if you are signing up for coverage from a different insurer from the one to whom you owe past-due premiums and only affects the person responsible for paying premiums on the previous policy, not other family members enrolled in the plan.
-If your enrollment is delayed because of past-due premiums and you think this is an error, contact your state’s marketplace and state insurance department; a list of state departments of insurance is available under our Other Resources, Where to Go for Help.
+If your enrollment is delayed because of past-due premiums and you think this is an error, contact your state’s marketplace and state insurance department; a list of state departments of insurance is available under our Other Resources, When and How to Contact Insurance Regulators.

 Special Enrollment Periods